cybertraining-dsc/su22-reu-385/time series prediction/stationary and non-stationary time series/stationary and non-stationary .md

 Data points are frequently non-stationary or have changing means, variances, and covariances.
 Trends, cycles, random walks, and combinations of the three are examples of non-stationary behaviors.

+While forecasting, it is recommended to convert a non-stationary series to a stationary series because autoregressive forecasting models are essentially linear regression models that use the lag(s) of the series itself as predictors.

+## How to test for stationary?

+A method for determining whether a given series is stationary.
+This is possible with statistical tests known as 'Unit Root Tests.'
+There are several variants of this in which the tests determine whether a time series is non-stationary and has a unit root.

+Unit Root tests are implemented in a variety of ways, which includes:

+* Augmented Dickey Fuller test (ADH Test)
+* Kwiatkowski-Phillips-Schmidt-Shin – KPSS test (trend stationary)
+* Philips Perron test (PP Test)

 Reference: https://www.machinelearningplus.com/time-series/time-series-analysis-python/

 Reference: https://www.investopedia.com/articles/trading/07/stationary.asp#:~:text=Non%2DStationary%20Processes-,Non%2DStationary%20Time%20Series%20Data,cannot%20be%20modeled%20or%20forecasted.